-Since your parents were first interviewed when you were born, there have been nine further surveys of BCS70 study members.
-We are currently conducting the ‘Life in Your Early 50s Survey’.
+Since your parents were first interviewed when you were born, there have been ten further main surveys.

 Thank you to everyone who took part in this important research.
 The information you have all provided is incredibly valuable.
 Not only is it helping us to understand the immediate implications of the pandemic, but it will also enable us to track the long term effects, as we continue to follow your lives into the future.